calipsow/react-native-starter-kit/documentations/firebase-setup-guides/Firebase_Functions_Setup.md

 ## Part 3: Deploying to Firebase Functions

-Inside of `firebase-functions` you can deploy your functions to Firebase with:
+Inside of `firebase-functions` folder you can deploy your functions to Firebase with:

 ```bash
 firebase deploy --only functions